 Set the Center Frequency and Span fields to view the desired range of frequencies.
-Leave the Coherent and Time fields at the default values.
+The Spectrum Analyzer settings are saved and are recalled when RDT is restarted the next time.

 Using this feature during normal reader operation can significantly degrade tag reading performance.